Public Health Experts Hosted Webinar

-The Big Cities Health Coalition (BCHC), the National Association of County and City Health Officials (NACCHO) and the March of Dimes will host a webinar for reporters to discuss the threat posed by the Zika virus in the summer of 2017.
-Experts will review the ongoing state of the outbreak; the role of local health departments in fighting the disease; impacts to mothers, babies, and families; and how combatting it could be undermined as federal funding wanes.
+The Big Cities Health Coalition (BCHC), the National Association of County and City Health Officials (NACCHO) and the March of Dimes hosted a webinar for reporters to discuss the threat posed by the Zika virus in the summer of 2017.
+Experts reviewed the ongoing state of the outbreak; the role of local health departments in fighting the disease; impacts to mothers, babies, and families; and how combatting it could be undermined as federal funding wanes.

 · Claude Jacob, President, NACCHO; Chief Public Health Officer, Cambridge Public Health Department

 · Zachary Thompson, Member, BCHC and NACCHO; Director, Dallas County Health and Human Services